 - Understand hidden taxes on retirement plan assets and how to avoid them.

-- Find out how charitable giving can help meet your planning goals, such as decreasing taxes, increasing income in retirement, and passing assets to heirs.
+- Find out how charitable giving, including gifts of art, can help meet your planning goals, such as decreasing taxes or increasing income in retirement.

 To register, or for more information, call Katherine McNally at 617-369-3193, or e-mail firstname.lastname@example.org.